 Top Models for Rust: Deep Dives

-- Best for: Crate development, async runtime code, web frameworks, multi-file refactors, anything where compilation correctness is non-negotiable.
+- Best for: Crate development, async runtime code, web frameworks, CLI tools, multi-file refactors, anything where compilation correctness is non-negotiable.

 🥉 DeepSeek V4 Pro — The Algorithm & Value King ($0.87/1M, MIT)

 - LiveCodeBench: 93.5% — global #1.
-For Rust algorithms, data structures, sorting, graph traversal, and competitive programming problems, DeepSeek V4 Pro is the best model in the world.
+For Rust algorithms, data structures, sorting, graph traversal, and competitive programming.

 - Best for: Algorithm implementation, data structure design, cost-sensitive Rust CI, self-hosted Rust coding agents.